ekampannu77/school-transport-system/README.md

 ## Support

-For issues and feature requests, please create an issue in the repository .
+For issues and feature requests, please create an issue in the repository.